jlleblanc/cajs/STYLEGUIDE.md

 1. Keep the configuration object flat where possible
 2. Use meaningful, descriptive key names
-3. Use comments to explain complex structures or provide context
+3. Use comments to explain complex structures
 4. Group related configurations together
 5. Avoid deep nesting; aim for a maximum depth of 3-4 levels
-6. Use array notation for ordered elements (like in component definitions)
+6. Use array notation for ordered elements
-7. Keep the configuration DRY (Don't Repeat Yourself) by using variables or functions for repeated values
+7. Keep the configuration DRY (Don't Repeat Yourself)
-8. Validate the configuration object structure in your application to catch errors early
+8. Validate the configuration object structure
-9. For Markdown content, consider using separate files for very large content and importing them into the configuration
+9. Consider separate files for large Markdown content
-10. Use Markdown for content-heavy pages or sections where rich formatting is beneficial
+10. Use Markdown for content-heavy pages
-11. When using shadcn components, list them in the meta section for easy reference
+11. List all shadcn components in meta section
-12. For complex components, consider breaking them down into smaller, reusable parts
+12. Break down complex components into smaller parts